 Knowing your obligations as an employer, as well as communicating employee responsibilities, is essential in ensuring that the various forms of leave available to employees is managed effectively.

-Our Managing Leave Handbook provides helpful and practical information on how to manage all the different forms of leave in the workplace and explains the interaction of the National Employment Standards with modern awards, enterprise agreements, contracts and any relevant state legislation
+Our Managing Leave Handbook provides helpful and practical information on how to manage all the different forms of leave in the workplace and explains the interaction of the NES with modern awards, enterprise agreements, contracts and any relevant state legislation

 An accompanying updating subscription service is available for this publication.
 Updates are sent as new information is available and when legislative changes or case law developments occur; keeping you up to date on the latest issues!